teddynted/website-content/content/blog/amazon-dynamodb-and-serverless-framework.md

 The above `environment` variables are made available to our code under `process.env`.

+### Seeding DynamoDb

+Seeding it's a process of posting sample data into your dynamodb table, I will show you how to seed when deploying to dev environment.
+Let's do the following to create a sample json data.

 ```bash
 mkdir seeds && cd seeds
 touch posts.json